DiamondLightSource/python-hdf5-reader-service/docs/explanations/why-multiprocessing.rst

 One workaround for this would be to deploy the webapp on a cluster, such as Kubernetes, and have some load balancing code to spin up new instances whenever a call is made.
-The easier solution, however, is to implement the Multiprocessing library.
+The easier solution, however, is to use the Multiprocessing library.
 This allows for a new process to be spawned for a specific function call, hence avoiding the GIL.